Moving Out of Home: A Guide to Choosing Your First Workspace

 As with all real estate, it’s location, location, location.

-Matt Banks from Total Fitouts Brisbane Inner West recommends “thinking about which area and which specific location will help your business succeed.”
+Matt Banks from Total Fitouts Brisbane Inner South recommends “thinking about which area and which specific location will help your business succeed.”
 Ask yourself: Do you need to be on the main road, near shops, or in a certain suburb to reach your customers?
 Have you identified an opportunity in a certain area?

 Pick the right location, and you set yourself up for success.